 - Select “enable FASTLANE” and choose the bandwidth to allocate to “device to extender” and “router to extender”.

 - To be more clear, the options will be:

-- Choose device to extender with 5GHz band, and extender to router to 2.4 GHz.
+- Choose the device to the extender with 5GHz band, and extender to router to 2.4 GHz.

-- Other option will be its vice-versa, provided that your WiFi device is compatible with 5.0 GHz band.
+- Another option will be its vice-versa, provided that your WiFi device is compatible with the 5.0 GHz band.

-- Apply all the settings and click on “save” button.
+- Apply all the settings and click on the “save” button.